The Justice Lab Clinic

 Credit hours: 6

-More Information: Client representation, via projects, is the primary substance of the Justice Lab experience.
-The Justice Lab’s work is driven by clients’ goals and needs.
-As a result, the clinic’s work involves new areas of law and policy each semester.
+Clients’ goals and needs drive the Justice Lab’s work.
+As a result, students work on new areas of law and policy each semester.
 Though the work is client-driven, faculty carefully select and design each project to maximize student learning.
 Throughout the semester, students’ project work is guided and supplemented by weekly seminars, direct faculty supervision, peer feedback, and simulations.

 - Identifying, defining, and solving complex law and policy problems;